Economic history of India

 Aurangzeb expanded the Mughal Empire and made it the region with largest GDP in the 17th century.

 The global contribution to world's GDP by major economies from 1 CE to 2003 CE according to Angus Maddison's estimates.
 Up until the 18th century, China and India were the two largest economies by GDP output.

 Indus Valley Civilisation, the early civilisation of India and Pakistan, developed the economy of agriculture and craft which later spread into central India.
-Angus Maddison estimates that from 1-1000 AD, the regions making up the present-day India contributed roughly 30% of the world's population and GDP.
+Angus Maddison estimates that from 1-1000 AD, the regions making up present-day India contributed roughly 30% of the world's population and GDP.

-India experienced per-capita GDP growth in the high medieval era, coinciding with the Delhi Sultanate.
+India experienced per-capita GDP growth in the high medieval era.
 By the late 17th century, most of the Indian subcontinent had been united under the Mughal Emperor Aurangzeb, which for a time Maddison estimates became the largest economy and manufacturing power in the world, producing about a quarter of global GDP, before fragmenting and being conquered over the next century.

-Until the 18th century, Mughal India was one of the most important manufacturing centers in international trade.
+Until the 18th century, India was one of the most important manufacturing centers in international trade.
 This growth of manufacturing has been seen as a form of proto-industrialization, similar to 18th-century Western Europe prior to the Industrial Revolution.
-Indian subcontinent went through a period of deindustrialization in the latter half of the 18th century as an indirect outcome of the collapse of the Mughal Empire, and that British rule later caused further deindustrialization.
+The Indian subcontinent went through a period of deindustrialization in the latter half of the 18th century as an indirect outcome of the collapse of the Mughal Empire, and that British rule later caused further deindustrialization.

-India experienced deindustrialisation and cessation of various craft industries under British rule, which along with fast economic and population growth in the Western world, resulted in India's share of the world economy declining from 24.4% in 1700 to 4.2% in 1950, and its share of global industrial output declining from 25% in 1750 to 2% in 1900.
+India experienced deindustrialisation and cessation of various craft industries under British rule, which along with fast economic and population growth in the Western world, resulted in India's share of the world economy declining from 23% in 1700 to 4.2% in 1950, and its share of global industrial output declining from 23% in 1750 to 2% in 1900.
 Due to its ancient history as a trading zone and later its colonial status, colonial India remained economically integrated with the world, with high levels of trade, investment and migration.

 From 1850 to 1947, India's GDP in 1990 international dollar terms grew from $125.7 billion to $213.7 billion, a 70% increase, or an average annual growth rate of 0.55%.
 In 1820, India's GDP was 16% of the global GDP.
 By 1870, it had fallen to 12%, and by 1947 to 4%.

 The Republic of India, founded in 1947, adopted central planning for most of its independent history, with extensive public ownership, regulation, red tape and trade barriers.
 After the 1991 economic crisis, the central government began a policy of economic liberalisation.